EMBRYOPSIDA Pirani & Prado

 Theclines (Lycaenini) caterpillars are common on this family (Ehrlich & Raven 1964).

 By some estimates half of all galls in the north temperate region are found on Fagaceae, especially on oaks - and perhaps especially in North America, where Quercus is particularly diverse (Mani 1964; Abrahamson et al. 1998).
-Galls of gall wasps (Cynipini) on oaks, but not on other groups, have different morphologies depending on whether they are produced by sexual or agamic individuals, and the overall morphological diversity of oak galls is remarkable (Redfern 2011).
+Gall wasps (Cynipini) are very nearly all to be found on oaks, and their galls have different morphologies depending on whether they are produced by sexual or agamic individuals; the overall morphological diversity of oak galls is remarkable (Redfern 2011).
 The some 1,000 species of gall wasps are perhaps two thirds of the known species in the whole Cynipidae (Csóka et al. 2005; Stone et al. 2009).
-The host plant conservatism of Cynipini, which are very nearly all to be found on oaks, has persisted over the last ca 20 m.y. at least, and major clades of gall wasps usually have associations with major clades of oaks (Stone et al. 2009).
+Host plant conservatism here has persisted over the last ca 20 m.y. at least, and major clades of gall wasps usually have associations with major clades of oaks (Stone et al. 2009).

 Chemistry, Morphology, etc. Syllepsis is very uncommon in the family (Keller 1994).